Horse Rug Fill Guide Australia|Compare 100g 200g & 300g Winter Rugs

 For Crisp Mornings & Cool Days

-A 200g medium fill rug offers balanced warmth and comfort, making it a reliable choice for everyday winter conditions.
+A 200g medium fill rug offers balanced warmth and comfort, making it a reliable choice for everyday winter conditions in Australia.

 • Best for mid-autumn through early winter or cold days with milder nights